KCkingcollin/wordle-helper/README.md

 Argument 1: Known letter locations, use _ in the place of any unknown characters before the search term
 Argument 2: Characters known to be in the word, but not the position, use _ to put them in the place that know they aren't in
 Argument 3: Characters you know aren't in the word
-Sending a number as an argument sets the size of the word
+Sending a number as an argument sets the size of the word, otherwise it will default to 5

 You can get the argument syntax by using `--help` or `-h` in the first argument.